Artesians/TCL/evidence/general-mechanics/overworld.md

 ### Zone Levels

 #### Mondstadt

 **By:** deaf\#0246
 **Added** 08/26/2021
 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/872856833835036723/878915593116454932/transcript-zone-levels.html)

+*Zone levels have been updated as of 12/22/2021 with more precise maps.
+See below.*

 **Finding:**
 The overworld in Genshin is split into multiple zones which can be distinguished by how much damage overworld reactions deal.
 These are the zones for Mondstadt.